QiaoYiLing/16-264-Humanoids/README.md

 ## Tips
 - Remember to charge the battery.
-- Connect all the wires, including the connections of Raspberry PI to laptop and Arduino to laptop. to run the remote control or recognition-based self-driving, run `$  python run.py` and follow the instruction on the command line. to run the distance sensor, upload the Arduino through IDE and you can see the distance in centimeter.
+- Connect all the wires, including the connections of Raspberry PI to laptop and Arduino to laptop.
+- To run the distance sensor, upload the ./distance/sketch_apr26a.ino through Arduino IDE and you can see the distance in centimeter.
+- To run the remote control, upload ./RC_Mecanum_PWM/RC_Mecanum_PWM2 to your Arduino

 ##Instructions on how to use the code
 * if you have any question, please contact yilingq97@gmail.com or yilingq@qq.com